jhonnb007/Thesis-Selecter/README.md

 2. git status
 3. git add .
 4. git commit -m "(The title of the commit, i short description of the changes done)"
-5. git push origin selecter  <-- selecter is the branch we will be working on
+5. git push origin (the new branch name to commit) After Merge Request
-6. git pull equipo selecter
+6. git pull equipo selecter <-- selecter is the branch we will be working on